 Where there is a cost for this valuation, the donor may be required to assume responsibility for this expense.
 For more information, see the Monetary Appraisal section of the Archives & Special Collections Development Guidelines document.

 Yes, monetary donations enable the Northern BC Archives & Special Collections ability to broaden and enhance access to its unique holdings and continue to build a robust collection for teaching and research purposes.
 These donations may be directed towards the processing of specific back-logged collections, utilized to create on-line digital access to unique materials that otherwise would only be accessible for on-site researchers, or directed towards the purchase of rare materials, such as Northern BC rare print publications available for purchase from antiquarian dealers.
-As well, the Archives has recently announced the creation of The Northern BC Archives Graduate Research Scholarship, which supports students undertaking archival research as part of their graduate studies.
 For more information on projects initiated through monetary donations, see News section on the Archives homepage.

 The Office of University Advancement is responsible for receipting of donations and for donor recognition